 - give as much notice as possible whenever you need to take time off work

 - if your absence creates difficulties for your employer, show you understand and, if possible, suggest a solution

 - keep your employer updated about the training you’re doing and outline the benefits to them

-- encourage your employer to visit this site or call the SaBRE helpline (0800 389 5459) if they have any queries you can’t answer or contact RSCD
+- encourage your employer to visit this website or call the SaBRE helpline (0800 389 5459) if they have any queries you can’t answer or contact your local RSCD

 - if you have an HR department, you might like to have similar meetings with them, and/or copy them in on any relevant correspondence with your manager